 My writing career began in 1997 with my first article, published in Exceptional Parent Magazine, “How to Make Crisis Stories.”
 Shortly after, I became a columnist at the Brookline Tab, with a bimonthly column called “Schools of Thought,” which later became “Social Studies.”
 From 2001 to 2006 I served on my town’s board of education.
 Then came my books, Making Peace with Autism, and The Autism Mom’s Survival Guide.
 In 2008, I began teaching writing and English at Suffolk University in Boston.
 A few years later, I published my first novel, Dirt.

-My middle son, Max, 20, is the quintessential “mensch,” Yiddish for “man,” a real human being.
+My middle son, Max, 21, is the quintessential “mensch,” Yiddish for “man,” a real human being.
 Max’s deep compassion is bred in the bone, something he was born with.
 He has a gift for friendship and making others happy.
 He has an eye for the way things work and for detail that will help him succeed at anything he chooses.
 Max is studying cinematography at NYU Tisch School.